ForMaGirl/ForMaGirl.github.io/README.md

 # My Special Person

-A handcrafted, responsive romantic website for Sharon, built with only HTML, CSS, and vanilla JavaScript.
+A handcrafted, responsive romantic website for , built with only HTML, CSS, and vanilla JavaScript.

 ## Add your song